Don’t tell me what to do. Aren’t you violating my right to choose?

 Our argument for ethics does not appeal to any gods or higher authority.
 We don’t worship or have blind-faith in the NAP.

-It’s true that ethics are merely a concept, not a physical law.
+It’s true that ethics are conceptual, not physical laws.
 Science, math, time; these are just conceptual understandings of our physical reality.
 They are rational, objective, consistent, predictive, falsifiable, testable, logical, empirical, but do not exist outside of our minds.
 Ethics are no different.

 Math that is not consistent is not valid.
 Ethics which are not consistent are not valid.
 There are ways in which we can treat each other which are rational and consistent.
-“All people everywhere should not murder, all the time.”
-We can at least say that is a consistent (applies to everyone) moral theory.
-“It is right for this person to forcibly take money from those people, but not vice versa”, is an inconsistent moral theory, and therefor invalid.
+A statement like, “All people should not murder.” can consistently apply to everyone.
+“It is right for this person to steal from those people, but not vice versa”, is an inconsistent moral theory, and therefor invalid.